 When more students apply for a charter school than seats are available, State law requires that a random public lottery be held by which to admit students.
 Within this lottery sibling preferences is followed, similar to other public schools.
 Charters schools are eligible to apply for other preferences as well.
 PCM applied and was granted a preference to increase the opportunity for students who qualify as economically disadvantaged, as well as a preference for staff children.
 All lottery preferences other than those required by law were approved by the Washington State Charter School Commission.

-PCM uses SchoolMint to manage applications and conduct the lottery.
+PCM uses Transparent Classroom to manage applications and conduct the lottery.
 If a lottery is necessary, it is random and conducted publicly with a nonaffiliated third-party observer present.
 Students who are not granted a seat are added to the waitlist for the given grade level.
 Their order is based on the selection order determined by the lottery.
-Families who register after the lottery has been conducted are added to the waitlist in the order the applications are received.
+Families who register after the lottery has been conducted are added to the waitlist in the order their applications are received.

 For further detail around PCM’s Enrollment Policies and Procedures you can visit our website.